myminseok/check_cf_manifest/README.md

 user:           minseok.kim@broadcom.com
 org:            minseok
 space:          test

+Checking Routes availability from the manifest (./manifest-good.yml) Fetching cf domains from the target foundation ...
+  All routes from the manifest available

-Checking Service instance from the manifest: ./manifest-good.yml Current service instances in this space:['my-cups', 'my-cups2', 'my-cups 3'] All service instance from the manifest exists in current space Checking Routes from the manifest: ./manifest-good.yml All routes from the manifest MAYBE available
+Checking Service instance from the manifest (./manifest-good.yml) Current service instances in this space '['my-cups', 'my-cups2', 'my-cups 3']' All service instance from the manifest exists in current space

 $ echo $?
 0